-As of December 31, 2021, the amount of undistributed earnings of foreign subsidiaries was approximately \$1 million.
+As of December 31, 2022, the Company has an immaterial amount of undistributed foreign earnings that may be subject to taxation upon a future distribution.
 The Company has not recorded deferred income taxes on undistributed foreign earnings that it considers to be indefinitely reinvested.
 The Company makes a determination each period whether to indefinitely reinvest these earnings.
 If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities may result, offset by any available foreign tax credits.
 The Company has not recorded deferred income taxes on other outside basis differences inherent in the Company's foreign subsidiaries that it considers to be indefinitely reinvested, as such determination is not practicable.